 2. Recognize It in Ourselves

-How are we to judge when are our thoughts and comments might be out of line with gospel teachings?
+Some people acknowledge the problem but may not recognize it in themselves.
+Sometimes racism is so subtle, we may not realize we’re expressing it.
+How are we to judge when our thoughts and comments might be out of line with gospel teachings?
 Consider how the following examples could represent racism.
 How would the Lord have you change your heart if you recognize that you:

 - Prefer associating only with those of your own race and think others should too.